Saltar al contenido

 Tonight from Istanbul

-Tonight in Istanbul, Turkey, the sun sets at 20:13 local time and astronomical darkness — when even the faintest stars become visible — arrives at 22:07.
-The moon is in waning crescent phase, 11% illuminated.
-One major planet is above the horizon as night falls.
-Sunrise comes at 05:46.
+Tonight in Istanbul, Turkey, the sun sets at 20:40 local time and astronomical darkness — when even the faintest stars become visible — arrives at 22:46.
+The moon is in full phase, 100% illuminated.
+4 major planets are above the horizon as night falls.
+Sunrise comes at 05:35.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.